-The Texas Educational Support Staff Association (TESA) was organized March 3, 1951, in Houston, Texas, with 68 charter members.
+The Texas Educational Secretaries Association (TESA) was organized March 3, 1951, in Houston, Texas, with 68 charter members.
 In June 2001, the name of the organization was changed to Texas Educational Support Staff Association (TESA) to better reflect the membership.
 Since the organization meeting, TESA has been affiliated with the National Association of Educational Office Professionals and from 1952 until 1980 was affiliated with the Texas State Teacher’s Association.
 In 1976 TESA affiliated with the Texas Association of School Administrators.
 On August 1, 2002, the name of the association was changed to Texas Educational Support Staff Association, Inc.

 |Official Flower:||Texas Bluebonnet|

 |Colors:||Blue and gold (blue for loyalty and gold for education)|